-PeopleCheck provides background checking and validation services and is engaged by its clients to validate the skills, qualifications, experience and background of potential employees.
+PeopleCheck provides reference, background checking and validation services and is engaged by its clients to validate the skills, qualifications, experience and background of potential employees.
 We are under an obligation to keep a candidate’s information confidential and not to use it for any other purpose other than background screening and validation.

-The reason for the background checks being undertaken is to enable our client to assess an individual’s (“the candidate”) suitability for employment or appointment; this may be for new employment, a role change within an existing employer and/or for compliance purposes.
+The reason for the background and reference checks being undertaken is to enable our client to assess an individual’s (“the candidate”) suitability for employment or appointment; this may be for new employment, a role change within an existing employer and/or for compliance purposes.

 - You have provided it to us, for instance: